 - how have previous UK Cities of Culture and other contending cities placed arts and culture at the centre of their civic ambitions and what are their expectations for the distinctive impact of culture-led place making

 - asking what the dimensions of value are that the arts and culture contribute towards and how are these grounded in the experiences of UK Cities of Culture and contending cities; social, economic, health and wellbeing, civic pride, place recognition, new place narratives, skills and talent development etc.

 - providing thought leadership and advice on research questions to inform the criteria and guidance for future UK City of Culture processes.

-Each title in the series presents an expert analysis of current and future trends concerning key concepts or ideas, supported by case study evidence from UK CoC 2021:
+Each title in the series presented an expert analysis of current and future trends concerning key concepts or ideas, supported by case study evidence from UK CoC 2021:

 - Innovations in Economic Impact Assessment

 - Social Value Creation and Measurement in the Cultural Sector

 - Addressing Cultural and Other Inequalities at Scale